tri47/tri47.github.io/_posts/2023-05-15-northstar-metric-and-cohort-analysis.md

 Recall that the problem with mixing all users in the denominator is the changing size of the mixed cohorts: in the beginning, you only have **highly engaged, new users**, while after a few years, many of your users become **less engaged, old users**.

-Cohort Analysis can deal with this, but it causes information overload.
+Cohort Analysis addresses this, but it causes information overload.
 So another option is to remove the effect of cohort sizes - by calculating the metric for each cohort separately and taking the (non-weighted) average (Table 5).

 ![](/assets/images/cohort/average.png)
 >  Table 5: Taking a non-weighted average of the Engaged Users % for all cohorts.

 As can be seen in the last row, this approach yields a composite metric that reflects the average engagement across all user tenures (from 1 month to 12 months).

 The downside of this is that you almost always want to split it out again anyway when you observe a change.
-Your stakeholders would want to understand if the drop/increase in the metric is attributed to the new or older cohort.
+Your stakeholders would want to understand if the decrease/increase is attributed to the new or older cohort.

-While I do not like this approach a lot, it's still a way to succinctly describe and track a single product metric, in the spirit of North Star metric ideals.
+While I do not like this approach a lot, it's still a way to succinctly describe and track a single product metric, in the spirit of the North Star ideals.

 #### Alternative Approach 2: Replace your North Start metric with (shocking!)
 Two or More Metrics